 L. M. is the writer for Poppy's character throughout the Synth series.

-Z. lives in South Africa.
+Z. lives in Seattle.
 She writes, dreams, lives and works.
 Her endless globetrotting for work requires her to balance on a fine line between her dreams and reality.

 Z. is the writer for Mila's character throughout the Synth series.